Nexus-Hub/ZygorGuideLoader/README.md

 1. Download the latest `ZygorGuideLoader.exe` from the [Releases](../../releases) tab.
 2. Run the executable.
 3. Click **"Select World of Warcraft Folder"** (the app will attempt to auto-detect your path via Windows Registry).
-4. **Lite Settings:** Toggle OFF features you don't use (e.g., Pet Battles, Talent Advisor) to disable them in the engine.
+4. Toggle OFF guides you don't use (e.g., Titles) to disable them in the engine.
-5. **Guide Settings:** Use the Faction switches or the list below to select which guides to load.
-6. Click **"Patch & Ready!"**.
+5. Click **"Patch & Ready!"**.
-7. Launch World of Warcraft.
+6. Launch World of Warcraft.

 ## ⚠️ Known Limitations & Disclaimer

-- **Search & Featured Page:** Disabling guide categories will prevent the in-game Search and Featured page from finding content within those toggled-off guides.
+- **Search & Featured Page:** Disabling guide categories will prevent the in-game Search and will be shown as not available in-game.

 - **Manual Control:** This loader acts as a manual workaround for performance optimization.
 Until Zygor implements native on-demand guide loading or lazy loading for their internal modules, these functional trade-offs are necessary to reduce startup times and memory bloat.